abduvalimurodullayev1/Freelancer-Site/README.md

 # FreeLance Api

-Django-Boilerplate for start a new project
+Freelancer Api for start a new project

 ## How to set up project (with Docker)